SaxonShang/LUGUAN2/README.md

 # LUGUAN Synthesizer

 This document consolidates all aspects of the LUGUAN Synthesizer project into a single README.
-It covers task identification, timing analysis and CPU utilisation, shared data structures with inter-task dependencies, as well as user instructions and additional notes.
+It covers task identification, timing analysis and CPU utilisation, shared data structures with inter-task dependencies, as well as user instructions.

 ---
+## Check out the demo video

 [![Watch the demo video](https://img.youtube.com/vi/X5l65ZADTuo/hqdefault.jpg)](https://www.youtube.com/watch?v=X5l65ZADTuo)